VCurry20/pands-project/README.md

 "A histogram is a classic visualization tool that represents the distribution of one or more variables by counting the number of observations that fall within disrete bins."
 [9]

 In the image above you can see a classic example of a histogram - offering a represention of one varible ( Sepal Width).
-However with option is simplistic and offers little to the creater or to the viewer.
+However this option is simplistic and offers little to the creater or to the viewer.

 The following are four examples how data, the Fishers Iris dataset, can be viewed and compared: